Explore the etymology and symbolism of the constellations

 “The first interpreters of the stars were called Magi (magus), as we read of those who made known the birth of Christ in the Gospels; afterwards they only had the name mathematicus.”
 [The Etymologies of Isidore of Seville, 7th century AD, p.183.]

-A crane, meaning also 'a machine for raising weights' is so called from the long neck of the instrument.
-In Greek and Roman theatre, a crane was used as a stage prop to create the special effects of flying characters, it could lift actors into the air portraying the appearance of gods in flight, hence the Latin term deus ex machina ('god from the machine').
-It was usually known as the mechane ('machine'), but also known as the geranos ('crane') or krade ('branch') [6] [see picture].
+A crane, meaning also ‘a machine for raising weights’ is so called from the long neck of the instrument.
+People were struck with some kind of similarity between the long-legged bird picking up his food with his long beak and their rude engines for lifting weights.
+In Greek, too, geranos has both meanings [, p.386].
+In Greek and Roman theatre, a crane was used as a stage prop to create the special effects of flying characters, it could lift actors into the air portraying the appearance of gods in flight, hence the Latin term deus ex machina (‘god from the machine’).
+It was usually known as the mechane (‘machine‘), but also known as the geranos (‘crane’) or krade (‘branch’) [] [see picture].

 © Anne Wright 2008.